 writers of the twentieth century.
 Sturm’s poetry is placed in relation to new work by Anna Gritz, Sarah

 Hopkinson, Hanahiva Rose, Sriwhana Spong and Buchanan.
-Design by HIT with Fuchs Borst.
+Graphic design by HIT with Fuchs Borst.

 Uneven Bodies (2020) was a symposium and is a reader.
 The symposium bought together diverse